helios-os/agent-library/README.md

 ## Role within Helios OS

-Agent Library is one of the key components of **Helios OS**.
+Agent Library is one of the core components of **Helios OS**.

 Helios OS explores how AI agents and structured knowledge can help businesses remain visible and functional in the AI-driven internet.

 ---

 Maintained by
 Helios Digitech
 https://heliosdigitech.com